The Order Fulfillment Process In 7 Steps + Best Practices for Efficiency

 5. Sorting

-The next step is to group and sort goods into their designated orders.
+The next step involves grouping and sorting SKUs into their respective orders.

 6. Packing

-Once your warehouse operator has sorted the goods, it’s time to pack your customer’s orders.
+Once your employee has sorted the goods, it’s time to pack your customer’s orders.

-This is where fragile orders are protected with banding or bubble wrap, and delivery instructions, package specifications (such as product dimensions) and return labels are included with the order.6.
+They protect fragile orders with banding or bubble wrap and include delivery instructions, product dimensions and return labels with the order.

 7. Shipping

-Then, packages are sorted by carrier type and destination, allocating each shipment to either a courier service, USPS, or a freight forwarder.
+They are then sorted by carrier type and destination, allocating each shipment to a courier service, USPS, or freight forwarder.

-Once an order ships, it is important to send out tracking updates regarding the shipping status and delivery dates.
+After an order ships, it’s paramount to send out tracking updates regarding the shipping status and delivery dates.

 8. Returns Processing